-A one day 6-mile modern pilgrimage from St Kyneburgha’s Church, Castor to the magnificence of Katharine of Aragon’s tomb in Peterborough’s famous Cathedral along the beautiful River Nene, for up to twenty women (and men on 4 March only) of any or no faith.
+A one day 6-mile modern pilgrimage from St Kyneburgha’s Church, Castor to the magnificence of Katharine of Aragon’s tomb in Peterborough’s famous Cathedral along the beautiful River Nene, for up to twenty women and men of any or no faith.

 Pace: Moderate over the six fairly flat miles, around 2.5 miles per hour.

 ABOUT THE WALK